 And if your dog is picky with their food as well, here are some good options for food for picky dogs.

-And if your dog is lethargic or not seeming like themselves, make sure to take them to the vet.
+And if your dog is lethargic or does not seem like themselves, make sure to take them to the vet.

 Please keep in mind that we may receive a small commission when you click our links and make purchases and as an Amazon Associate, this site earns from qualifying purchases.
 However, this does not impact our reviews and comparisons.
 We try our best to keep things fair and balanced, in order to help you make the best choice for you.